katzenpost/docs/specs/pki.rst

    this shouldn't present any useability problems since SURBs are only used for sending ACK messages from the destination Provider to the sender as described in [KATZMIXE2E]_.

+   A threshold number of mix outages for a given network topology layer can trigger a topology randomization which essentially rebalances the network.
+Although this defense removes some of the control an attacker may have over client path selection it must be used sparingly because topology randomization splits each mix anonymity set into two, distinguishable by previous topology versus current topology.

 2.1 PKI Protocol Schedule
 -------------------------